-Going deeper into each category, we calculated the F-measure (a harmonic mean between the precision and recall) for each category (positive, negative and neutral).
-These metrics will give us a sense of how well each API performs on predictions within each particular category.
+Going deeper into each tag, we calculated the F-measure (a harmonic mean between the precision and recall) for each tag (positive, negative and neutral).
+These metrics will give us a sense of how well each API performs on predictions within each particular tag.

 The results are:

 When you have to use a sentiment analysis classifier (and a machine learning classifier in general) you should decide which of the metrics are more important for your particular case: do you need to be more accurate on predicting positive or negative sentiment?
 As an example, if you are monitoring the reviews about your product, you may be more interested in detecting bad reviews than positive reviews in order to take a corrective action as soon as possible.

 If you want to reproduce the benchmark, you can download the dataset with the tweets and the corresponding sentiment tags (by humans and APIs).
 You can also access the source code written in Python to run the APIs to get the corresponding metrics or take a look at our generic Twitter sentiment analysis classifier.

 In order to create a human tagged dataset of tweets to benchmark the APIs predictions, we used CrowdFlower, the leading people-powered data enrichment platform, where users can distribute micro-tasks (like tagging a tweet with a sentiment) to over 5 million contributors.